Moravský Žižkov

 Moravský Žižkov is a municipality and village in Břeclav District in the South Moravian Region of the Czech Republic.
 It has about 1,500 inhabitants.

+Geography

+Moravský Žižkov is located about 8 km north of Břeclav and 45 km southeast of Brno.
+It lies mostly in the Lower Morava Valley, The northern part of the municipal territory lies in the Kyjov Hills and includes the highest point of Moravský Žižkov at 260 m above sea level.

 History

 Founded in 1731, it is one of the youngest communities of the South Moravian Region.
 It was a part of Velké Bílovice until 1792, when it became a sovereign municipality.

 Demographics

 Economy

-In land, its register pertains big quantity of vineyards, arable land and fruit trees.
+Moravský Žižkov is known for viticulture.
+It lies in the Velkopavlovická wine subregion.

+Transport

+There are no railways or major roads passing through the municipality.

+Sights

+The main landmark of Moravský Žižkov is the Church of Our Lady Victorious.
+It is a modern church, built in 2000–2002.